 The COVID-19 pandemic and the related lockdown regulations continued to have a material impact on our businesses.
 Demand for our snacking and beverage brands normalised from the peaks during the hard lockdown period as consumers returned to more normal spending patterns, while sales of fragrance and beauty products improved.
 Our retail brands' sales recovered as shoppers increasingly returned to malls and high streets.
-The strong demand for Entyce and Snackworks' brands seen during the fourth guarter of last year was not repeated, however this was partially offset by improved sales from the fashion brands which were materially impacted by the severe lockdown restrictions over the same period last year.
-Ongoing efforts to keep staff safe and comply with lockdown regulations ensured continuity of operations and minimised losses of production and sales.
+The strong demand for Entyce and Snackworks' brands seen during the fourth quarter of last year was not repeated, however this was partially offset by improved sales from the fashion brands which were materially impacted by the severe lockdown regulations ensured continuity of operations and minimised losses of production and sales.
 Direct costs of R24 million were incurred in responding to the pandemic.